-Deputies will be stepping up foot patrols in all of our districts, with a focus on residential areas and places that teens tend to concentrate such as shopping malls, movie theaters and fast food restaurants.
+In addition, CCSO will be stepping up foot patrols in all of its districts, with a focus on residential areas and places that teens tend to concentrate such as shopping malls, movie theaters and fast food restaurants.

 CCSO has several activities planned for kids during spring break.
-The focus will be providing students with fun activities in a safe environment while fostering positive relationships with law enforcement.
+The focus will be providing fun activities in a safe environment while engaging kids in positive relationships with law enforcement:

-CCSO’s Junior Deputy Day at the Collier County Fairgrounds is March 16.
-More than 2,700 fourth-graders will take part in the annual event, which treats youngsters to an entire morning at the fair followed by lunch.
-The children will be chaperoned by CCSO Youth Relations Bureau deputies and other CCSO members.
+Collier fourth-graders will also take part in the annual CCSO Junior Deputy Day at the Collier County Fairgrounds, where they will be treated to an entire morning at the fair followed by lunch.
+The children are chaperoned by CCSO youth relations deputies and other CCSO members.

 The Collier County Sheriff’s Office also offers these tips for staying safe:

 * If you’re traveling by car, always buckle up.
 Florida law requires front-seat passengers to wear a seat belt.
 In addition, all passengers under 18 years old must wear a seat belt or be otherwise restrained by a child car seat.